MonetDBSolutions/monetdb-client-bench/README.md

 The toplevel runner `bench.py` is run with an `--output-dir` argument.
 Each runner should get its own output directory.
-Bench.py writes a metadata.txt there containing the version information from the runner.
+Bench.py writes a metadata.txt there containing its parameters and the version information from the runner.
 For each query, it also writes a file QUERY.csv file containing the query timings expressed in nanoseconds.

 The user is encouraged to extend metadata.txt with more information about the setup, for example the output of [inxi] and details of the network layout.